svajoklis-1/ProgrammingPuzzles/README.md

 # Python setup

 Python is set up using venv.
+To install python venv run `py_install.bat`

-To activate venv run `activate.bat`
+To activate venv run `py_activate.bat`

 Solutions only have one file.
 Run file directly with `python FILE.py`

+Make sure .venv environment is selected in VSCode at the bottom while a .py file is open.